 In Commerce you’ll find that the Products are rather simple.
 This is by design (for the technically inclined, read more here).

 The distinction that we make is that there are Products, and there is a Catalog.
 To Commerce, Products are simple objects with a name, SKU (product code), a price and a few other values.
-The catalog on the other hand is how your products are managed and displayed to the customer browsing your shop.
+The catalog is how your products are managed, and displayed, to the customer browsing your shop.

-By viewing this as separate, we allow you the flexibility to build your catalog in lots of different ways for different use cases.
-We’ll offer some suggestions in this document.
+By viewing this as separate, we allow you the flexibility to build your catalog using different tools.
+We’ll give a few suggestions here.

 SimpleCart provides a custom resource type for both products and categories.
-Where the resource-based catalog requires you to build most of the catalog yourself, SimpleCart already offers an ecommerce-centric resource interface.
+Where the Products TV and resource-based catalog requires you to build most of the catalog yourself, SimpleCart already offers an ecommerce-centric resource interface that can be useful.

-Alpha Note: We’re planning to release a separate package/module prior to the 1.0 release that integrates SimpleCart with Commerce.
-This will be, together with some documentation, the recommended approach for migrating a SimpleCart webshop to Commerce.
+Beta Note: We’re planning to release a separate package/module prior to the 1.0 release that integrates SimpleCart with Commerce.
+This will be, together with some documentation, be an easy way to migrate from SimpleCart to Commerce.